gruquilla/FinAPy/README.md

 * A ratio-based analysis, computed from the financial statements of the last 3 years:
   * The calculation and variation of the main financial ratios, in terms of profitability/assets/liquidity/solvency (level of debt + coverage)/ operational ratios.
   * An additional AI analysis (still using Ollama) providing an interpretation of the ratios in link with the industry and the PESTEL environment, and also highlighting aspects left out by the ratios.

+## How to run the project?
+- Step 1: Download the latest notebook.
+- Step 2: install the libraries required (listed on the requirements.txt file at the top of this README)
+- Step 3: Download Ollama (Link at the top of the Readme)
+- Step 4: Install GPT OSS 20 B on Ollama: Open Ollama, select as "model" "GPT OSS 2O-B" and send a random prompt to start downloading the model
+- Step 5: Open the notebook in Python (keep Ollama open on the side) and run the script.

 ## Video demonstration
 Work in progress - To be published soon.